Translating Threat and Power Distance in Pushkin’s ‘The Fisherman and the Goldfish’

 The study examines pragmatic shifts in rendering Alexander Pushkin’s story ‘The Fisherman and the Goldfish’ (1833) in two Greek (1962, 2006) and two English (1962, 2011) versions written almost fifty years apart intra-culturally.
 As society changed in the meantime, special attention is paid to (a) the scale of power distance and social hierarchy awareness manifested in the story, and (b) offensiveness and threat, namely whether conventions in social behaviour shifted, over the years.
 The study highlighted how the identities of the fisherman and his wife were portrayed.
 Both the researcher’s analysis of the data (etic approach) and a questionnaire addressing Greek-English bilingual respondents (emic approach) suggest heightened threat and offensiveness/aggression in the latest versions, while hierarchy awareness was rather lowering.
 Multimodal material (pictures) of the two Greek versions also manifest a shift in the scale of hierarchy as shown through the verbal material.
 The present comparative analysis adds to the growing body of research that attempts to perceive the theoretical and cultural significance of shifts in children’s literature, constructing shifting aspects of culture.

-Keywords: social hierarchy, Pushkin, power distance, eticemic approach, children’s literature
+Keywords: social hierarchy, Pushkin, power distance, children’s literature, etic or emic approach

 "Translating Threat and Power Distance in Pushkin’s ‘The Fisherman and the Goldfish’"